 If you are offering the same product, you may need to differentiate yourself in another way.
 Can you offer your product or service cheaper than the others, or faster?
 You must let your audience know that your company is somehow different than the competition, or they will have no reason to seek you out.

 As marketers and business operators, we have near limitless amounts of data at our fingertips.
 Google Analytics and Search Console can tell us how people find our store and what they do upon arriving.
 Facebook Insights and Ad Manager can tell us the age, location, relationship status, interests and behaviors of our fans and customers.
 Social media listening tools can tell us what customers think about our company and products, and what other topics are interesting to them.

 Use these tools to unearth insights about your audience's demographic and psychographic profiles to gain a better understanding of what is most important and interesting.
 There are multiple tools that easily integrate with the Bigcommerce backend that can help out in this arena.
 These tools use your store data as well as data from connected accounts (Facebook Power Editor, for instance) and then retarget or push ads out to pull additional clients back to your site.

 Your marketing will be more effective

 Once you have your problem and solution defined and your target audience clarified, you're more than halfway to success.
 Your marketing dollars will be laser-focused on those people who are already predisposed to buying your product or service – you won't be wasting money and effort in relaying your message to people who won't be interested.
 Your advertising will be easier and more efficient, and you will reach far more of your audience than you could if you were less focused.

-And if you not know start broad after and your convertions will tell you who is buying your product so you can optimis it
+And if you not know start broad after and your conversions will tell you who is buying your product so you can optimise it